 • Use technology safely and respectfully.

 Lessons are taught by individual class teachers; they are responsible for the planning and delivering of our computing curriculum.
 Each National Curriculum objective will be taught regularly throughout both Key Stage 1 and Key Stage 2, to allow children to build upon their prior learning and develop their skills.
 Opportunities for increasing challenges are present throughout the different year groups.
 As well as this, basic skills will be routinely practised to help produce fluent users of technology.
-The whole school has received e-safety training from an outside company to ensure we are safeguarding them both in school and at home as well as recapping e-safety weekly within their computing lessons.
+The whole school has received e-safety training from an outside company to ensure we are safeguarding them both in school and at home as well as recapping e-safety regularly with their computing lessons.